Ultimate guide to writing a business case

 The benefits of a project or activity are the positive things you’re going to get back in return for your investment of time and money.
 In this case, the kids will get a better education, and John will save time each day.

 It’s also important to understand how long the investment of resources will take.
 This is so that the organisation (or family in this case) knows when the resources will be freed up to work on other projects or activities.
-There’s usually 2 timescales to consider.
+There are usually 2 timescales to consider.
 First, the timescale of the project or activity – in this case 3 months to find a new house and move there.
-Second, the time over which the benefits shall be realised.
+Second, the time over which the benefits shall be realized.
 In this case it’s 5 years until the kids leave school.

 The costs of doing the project or activity is the next important bit of information.
 On this project, the costs of moving to a new house will be £5,000.
 These are the project costs.
 However, the couple will spend an additional £2,000/year for every year over which the business case is calculated.
 For a project in an organisation, this is usually referred to as the operational costs of maintaining and operating the projects outputs e.g. an IT system.
-At this point, the couple knows the total costs over the timescales when the benefits shall be realised.
+At this point, the couple knows the total costs over the timescales when the benefits shall be realized.

 For any activity or project, it’s also important to understand the major risks involved.
 Risks are the uncertain things which may or may not happen during the period of the investment.
 There is only one risk identified here, which is the risk that the couple might lose touch with friends who live close to them right now.